 Please note that most attorneys and law firms provide free consultations.
 This means you will not have to pay a dime for legal advice.

 Further, your communications with a lawyer are protected by the attorney-client relationship.
-Your attorney cannot disclose your confidences with first obtaining your consent.
+Your attorney cannot disclose your confidences without first obtaining your consent.

 - See, for example, Florida Statute 562.111.